Fed minutes: Officials cited strong hiring to justify hikes

 In a set of quarterly economic projections they issued after the Dec.
 14 meeting, the officials said they expected to raise their benchmark rate to a range of 5% to 5.25% and to keep it there until the end of the year.
 That was a quarter-point higher than financial markets had expected.

 The policymakers also forecast that inflation would end this year at a higher level than it had projected in September, despite signs that price increases have slowed in recent months.
-Officials projected that inflation, according to its preferred measure, would be 3.1% by the end of this year, up from 2.8% in its September estimates.
+Officials predicted that inflation, according to its preferred measure, would be 3.1% by the end of this year, up from 2.8% in its September estimates.

 The Fed’s 19 policymakers were unified in projecting a higher rate this year, with 17 of them forecasting a rate of at least 5% to 5.25% and just two coming in slightly below.